Safety & Tolerability

-• In the placebo-controlled clinical studies conducted in patients with narcolepsy with or without cataplexy, the most common adverse reactions (occurring in ≥5% of patients and at least twice the rate of placebo) with the use of WAKIX were insomnia (6%), nausea (6%), and anxiety (5%)
+• In the placebo-controlled clinical studies conducted in adult patients with narcolepsy with or without cataplexy, the most common adverse reactions (occurring in ≥5% of patients and at least twice the rate of placebo) with the use of WAKIX were insomnia (6%), nausea (6%), and anxiety (5%)

 • Additional adverse reactions* occurring in ≥2% of WAKIX-treated patients and more frequently than in placebo-treated patients were heart rate increased, hallucinations, irritability, abdominal pain, sleep disturbance, decreased appetite, cataplexy, dry mouth, and rash

-• In narcolepsy clinical studies in which WAKIX was directly compared with placebo, the incidence of patients who discontinued because of an adverse event was similar between the WAKIX and placebo groups (3.9% [n=6/152] vs 3.5% [n=4/114], respectively)
+• In narcolepsy clinical studies in which WAKIX was directly compared with placebo, the incidence of patients who discontinued because of an adverse reaction was similar between the WAKIX and placebo groups (3.9% [n=6/152] vs 3.5% [n=4/114], respectively)

 *In three placebo-controlled clinical studies conducted in patients with narcolepsy with or without cataplexy.